Directors beware – HMRC issues highest number of winding-up petitions since before the Covid-19 pandemic

 HMRC has become more aggressive in its enforcement and collection processes

 There has been a significant increase in the number of Winding Up Petitions being issued by HM Revenue & Customs (HMRC).
 A Winding Up Petition is a legal notice put forward to the court by a creditor – in this case HMRC – which, in effect, asks the court to liquidate the company as they believe the company is insolvent and cannot pay its debts.
-348 directors were presented with a Winding Up Order by HMRC in July 2023, which is the highest number since before the Covid -19 pandemic, as it looks to reduce its tax debt balance, which is over twice as high as it was since before lockdown.
+348 Winding Up Orders were granted on the basis of petitions presented by HMRC in July 2023, which is the highest number since before the Covid -19 pandemic, as it looks to reduce its tax debt balance, which is over twice as high as it was since before lockdown.

 In this article, we look at why HMRC has become more aggressive in its enforcement and collection processes, against the background of company insolvencies being at their highest level since 2009 (source: Insolvency Service data, Q2 2023), and how our Insolvency Practitioners can help.